merciasm/ine5646-tarefa1/README.md

 # ine5646-tarefa1

 For the matter of Development Web from UFSC, I should be able to produce a Listicle with some topic I like.
-A imagem a seguir mostra um *snapshot* de uma página exemplo com o layout a ser seguido.

-Here's an example by profesor Matheus
+Here's an example by profesor Mateus:

 <img src="/images/snapshot.png" width="400px">

 ## Requirements: